Doman0s/Library/README.md

 # Library Management System

-This project is a library management system implemented in Java as part of the Java course on JavaStart.pl.
+**This project is a library management system implemented in Java as part of the Java course on JavaStart.pl.**
 It aims to demonstrate practical Java programming skills, including file handling and object-oriented design principles.

 ## Features:
-1. **Adding New Publications:** Enables users to add new publications to the library.
+1. **Adding New Publications:** Enables users to add new publications to the library system.
 2. **Removing Publications:** Allows users to remove publications from the library.
 3. **Listing All Publications:** Provides functionality to list all publications stored in the library.
 4. **Adding New Users:** Facilitates the addition of new users to the library system.